yanatan16/revealme/README.md

 ## Formats

 Revealme accepts any `.html` format that [reveal.js](http://lab.hakim.se/reveal-js/).
-It has also been extended to take raw markdown.
+It has also been extended to take raw markdown (supports Github-flavored too!).

+---

 Revealme will create a slide for every h1 and h2 markdown header (# / ## or ==== / ----).
-It will make any h1 a horizontal slide and any h2 a vertical slide.
+It will make any h1 a horizontal slide and any h2 a vertical slide, unless `horizOnly` is used.

-_Note_: Right now, you cannot mix the two formats.

 ## Linking